Yahweasel/libav.js/README.md

 worthless, and is only supplied in case your end users are idiots.
 Friends don't let friends use MP3.

+The “opus” variant is intended just for encoding or decoding Opus.
+It includes only the Opus format, the ogg container, and the aresample filter.
+This is a better option than a simple conversion of libopus to JavaScript because Opus mandates a limited range of audio sample rates, so having a resampler is beneficial.

 To create other variants, simply create the configuration for them in `configs` and, if necessary, add Makefile fragments to `mk`.
 This is intentionally designed so that you can add new configurations without needing to patch